 The hook was set.
 Over the years, Leech Lake’s reputation as a fishing hole grew as big as its muskies, which can be huge.

 The town that grew on the shores, however, wasn’t called Berkey, or even McGarry, after the town founder, a resort owner who is credited with coining the slogan "Land of 10,000 Lakes.’’

 No, it was called Walker, after lumber baron T.B.
 Walker, in the hopes that he’d build his sawmill there.
 Then Mrs. Walker, shocked by Walker’s many saloons, intervened.

 Faced with a choice — jobs or whiskey — the town fathers kept their saloons but also Walker’s name, since they’d already sent in the incorporation papers.

 The mill was built in nearby Akeley, a dry village that didn’t stay dry for long.
 Akeley boomed — Mrs. Walker having given up trying to separate lumberjacks from liquor — and the sawmill became one of the world’s largest, spawning the first written Paul Bunyan tale and a fortune that was plowed into a famous Minneapolis art collection.

 Meanwhile, the town on Leech Lake, Minnesota’s third-largest lake, was left to find its own way in the world.And it did pretty well.
 Other sawmills were built, and tourists arrived by rail, taking excursion steamers to Federal Dam, the Indian agency at Onigum and Ottertail Point for picnics.
 Hotels were built, along with hundreds of small resorts.

-In winter there’s eelpout, a notoriously ugly roughfish that twists out of the depths in time for the International
+In winter there’s eelpout, a notoriously ugly but rather tasty roughfish that, for 40 years, was hauled out of the lake during International Eelpout Festival in late February.

 © Beth Gauper